xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/create-data-binding-source.md

 Every row in the datasource will be of the same type (which might not be the case with an array of namespaces), and so the collection is a collection of specific things.
 The *specific thing* is a .NET type that is created dynamically and has a unique name.

 Unlike variables in namespaces, the columns of an APL matrix do not have names which can be exported as properties, so this information must be provided in the left argument to `(2015⌶)` which also specifies their data types.
-If the left argument is omitted, the default names are `Column1`, `Column2`, ... and so forth and the default data type is System.Object.
+If the left argument is omitted, the default names are `Column1`, `Column2`, ... and so forth and the default data type is `System.Object`.

 So if the right argument  of `(2015⌶)``Y` is the name of a matrix, the left argument `X` is a matrix with as many rows as there are columns in `Y`. `X[;1]` contains the names by which each of the columns of `Y` will be exported as a property, and `X[;2]` their data types.